-- Proper function of trailer brakes. - Proper function of the breakaway switch and system. - Loads and cargo are secured to the trailer.
+- Proper function of trailer brakes. - Proper function of the breakaway switch and system. - Loads and cargo are secured to the trailer. - All driving, brake and backup lights are functioning properly. - Verify all non-driving lights have been turned off

 While the trailer is connected via the 7-way connector plug, your camper may draw power from the vehicle battery for 12V power functions unless 110V shore power is connected.
 This can drain your vehicle battery if unattended for an extended period and if the vehicle is not running during this time.
-Unplug the 7-way connector plug from your vehicle when the vehicle engine is not running
+Unplug the 7-way connector plug from your vehicle when the vehicle engine is not running.

-Malfunctioning or dis-connected lights on your trailer while driving is not only illegal but may result in traffic accidents due to limited visibility of your trailer by other vehicles.
+Malfunctioning or dis-connected lights on your trailer while driving is not only illegal but may result in traffic accidents due to the limited visibility of your trailer by other vehicles.
 Loss of control, serious injury or death can result.